 If you need something cheap but that still works well, we highly recommend either a Samsung Chromebook Plus or a Microsoft Surface Go 2, as the former is $599.99 and the latter comes in at around $729.99.
 They aren’t particularly powerful as far as processing goes, but they’re good budget-friendly alternatives.

 If you’re looking for something that’s not too expensive but still pretty powerful, the HP Spectre x360 is a solid choice.
 Coming in at around $1,299, it provides strong performance, fantastic battery life and a bright and colorful display.
+The Microsoft Surface Pro 7+ starts at $912, boasting the unique advantage of a swappable SSD, although its battery life leaves a lot to be desired.

 The Dell Latitude 7400 2-in-1 is also well rounded, hitting around 13 hours of battery with an Intel Core i7-8665U and 16GB of RAM.
 It also boasts a very satisfying aluminum chassis, which looks undeniably gorgeous.